Visit Hyundai in your country/region

 'How can cities become more sustainable?'

-To help find an answer, we teamed up with sustainability broadcaster James Stewart.
+To help find an answer, we teamed up with Voice for Nature and sustainability broadcaster James Stewart.
 Together, and behind the wheel of IONIQ 5 and IONIQ 6, we embarked on a journey in four cities to learn and be inspired.

 This is the third of five articles on sustainable cities we visited, including London, Frankfurt, Jakarta, and Los Angeles.
 Read on to discover more about what James experienced during his travels and meet people dedicated to making a difference.